What are xAPI Extensions and How Do I Use Them in My xAPI Statements?

 "extensions": {

 Looking for more examples on using xAPI Extensions?
-Need to build reports, graphs, or other dashboard visualizations over your custom data using xAPI Extensions?
-Check out the related video resources (below) from YouTube:
+Need to build reports, charts, or other dashboard visualizations over your custom data using xAPI Extensions?
+Check out these related video resources on YouTube:

 1. Using xAPI Extensions